 Do you have a clear coat to polish?
 Are you polishing a vehicle with a single-stage paint job?
 These are all things you’ll need to consider when determining how often you can polish a car.

 If you’ve had the car since it was new and know the entire history of it, then you can better determine the answer.
 Have you ever had it machine polished in the past?
 Every time you buff or polish the car you’re taking off a tiny layer of clear coat.
 Some compounds and polishes are more aggressive than others, so always pay attention to the products you’re using and have used in the past.

-There’s a big difference between using a dual-action polisher over a rotary buffer, so it’s definitely worth the investment to buy a DA polisher before going through with this job.
-The DA polisher is more safe and beginner friendly.
+There’s a big difference between using a dual-action (DA) polisher over a rotary buffer, so it’s definitely worth the investment to buy a DA polisher before going through with this job.
+A DA polisher is much safer and beginner-friendly.
 It will allow you to get rid of swirls without taking off too much paint, whereas a rotary buffer is less forgiving and can take off too much paint if you don’t know what you’re doing.
 This is why even the most experienced auto detailers use a DA polisher these days, and rotary buffers are more commonly used in body shops.
 We wrote about the best dual action polishers under $100, check it out if you want to learn more about them.

 The Product Used Will Also Determine How Often You Can Machine Polish Your Vehicle

 So let’s get back to the product – as some polish products are less abrasive and can be used more often than others.